MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 ### Dataset authoring

-With Developer mode, you can make write operation changes to the model definition by using external tools in two ways:
+You can make write operation changes to the model definition by using external tools in two ways:

-- By connecting to Power BI Desktop's Analysis Service (AS) instance with [External tools](../../transform-model/desktop-external-tools.md).
+- By connecting to Power BI Desktop's Analysis Service (AS) instance with [external tools](../../transform-model/desktop-external-tools.md).
 - By editing JSON metadata in the model.bim file using VS Code or another external tool.

 Not every model object or change support write operations.
 Applying changes outside of the those supported can result in unexpected situations.